Robbie Singh

 Founder of Survival Mode Therapy

-Hi, I’m Robbie — and this is the story behind my work.
+Hi, I’m Robbie!
+This is the story behind my work.

 I grew up learning how to read a room before I could read words — scanning tone, tension, and energy to keep the peace and minimize my needs.
 I always felt a bit different, too — caught between the quiet expectations at home and the pressures of the outside world.
 At home, I learned to be responsible and invisible.
 Outside, I felt the push to fit in, succeed, and adapt.